 - Allow winter squashes as long as possible to ripen on the plant but ensure they are harvested before the first frosts.
+While pumpkin and squash are ripening on the vine place boards or tiles below them to prevent the bases from rotting.
+(After harvesting let the skins harden or cure in the sun to help prolong storage hardiness.)

 - Begin clearing spent plants and give a general tidying to prevent pests and diseases overwintering.